wso2/carbon-kernel/docs/KernelFeatures/MonitoringCarbonServers.md

 # Monitoring Carbon Servers
 > In addition to monitoring capabilities explained below, you can monitor server startup logs from the Carbon Launcher.
 Find out more from the [README.MD file of the Carbon Launcher](SettingUptheCarbonLauncher.md#monitoring-server-startup-logs).
-For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).
+For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).

 You can monitor the Carbon server using the following options: